 - Revamp the manual processes that need to be reinstated within the software

-The custom software development company will help you complete the setup for your business and help you build and streamline each unique facet of the system.
+The custom software development company in New York, USA will help you complete the setup for your business and help you build and streamline each unique facet of the system.

 Stage IV: Program and deploy